 All legislation introduced into parliament must be accompanied by a statement of compatibility.
 The statement has to be written by the Member of Parliament introducing the bill.
 It has to state clearly whether or not, in the Member’s opinion, the bill is compatible with human rights and the nature and extent of any incompatibility.

 The parliament can still choose to pass a law even if it is accompanied by a statement that says it is incompatible with human rights.

 Committees play an important role in Queensland’s parliament.
-Unlike every other state and territory, and the federal parliament, Queensland does not have an upper house.
+Unlike every other state and the federal parliament, Queensland does not have an upper house.
 Parliamentary committees take on some of the work an upper house would usually do.
 This includes monitoring or investigating particular issues and scrutinising proposed laws.

 There are seven portfolio committees in Queensland Parliament.
 They are made up of members of parliament and it is their job enquire into proposed laws before they are debated by parliament.
 You can find information about the committees and their functions on the parliament website.